aischlena/mlinvitrotox-tutorial/README.md

 cd move/to/work/folder
 ```

-Clone the repository
+Use git to clone the repository
 ```
 git clone git@gitlab.renkulab.io:expectmine/mlinvitrotox-tutorial.git
 cd mlinvitrotox-tutorial
 ```

 Create a conda environment.
 We suggest to use mamba, an optimized version of conda.

-TODO or another virtual env?

 If you need to install mamba (and conda), see [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)
 ```